EliasOenal/verity/doc/drafts/record_merging_draft.md

 - Large risk of publishing loops ("edit wars"), both as in large risk of this occurring and as in huge impact for both the user and the network when it occurs.
+- Not really an argument, but to my knowledge nobody so far was bold (or stupid?) enough to try to implement a distributed database by shipping consolidated state only.
+Log shipping is state of the art.

 ### Recipient-side merge using separate MUCs for each client
 "Everybody does their own merge": There is no master/mainline MUC.
 A client wanting to read any record must fetch all device MUCs and first perform their own, local merge.

+This is effectively log shipping.

 #### Advantages
 - Easier to implement as each client can just publish changes and be done with it,